oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/5-setup-oci-api-authentication/setup-oci-api-authentication.md

 ## Introduction

 Throughout this workshop we will be making extensive use of the Oracle Cloud Infrastructure (OCI) AI APIs.
-In order to issue API requests, we need to append authentication information to the requests.
-In this lab we will setup this authentication mechanism.
+To issue API requests, we need to append authentication information to the requests.
+In this lab we will set up this authentication mechanism.

 ### Objectives